Nikitha24-28/Student-Achievements-Portal/README.md

 - Admins to verify and manage submissions
 - Institutions to maintain structured achievement records

-Such systems improve transparency, organization, and accessibility of student data in academic environments :contentReference[oaicite:0]{index=0}.
+Such systems improve transparency, organization, and accessibility of student data in academic environments.

 ---